Stereo I Kolorowo – Underground (Poland)

 Cables have such a subtle effect on the sound.
 You have to “listen” in order to hear something specific.
 Nevertheless, I cannot write cables do not rebuild the sound structure because they do.
 However, the description of changes is a derivative of things heard, implied and estimated.
 A kind of recombination of several physical and sensual phenomena so please remember this.

 The Lithuanian power cord interacts with the so-called presence and fullness of the musical instrument’s image.
-Firstly brings them closer, secondly clearing artifacts and thirdly actually cutting them from the background.
+Firstly brings them closer, secondly clearing artefacts and thirdly actually cutting them from the background.
 The sound is more transparent, easier to hear the tones, with fuller, smoother better-marked edges and contours.

 Musical message and attack are not dimmed, but underlined and extracted from the recording.
 You can write the power cord does not lighten or dim the message.
 It does not add anything, neither the sopranos or the bass.
-It is simply the optimal transmission of pure a studio quality signal.
+It is simply the optimal transmission of pure a studio-quality signal.

 General sound, accelerated by the Ultimate power cord passes to a higher level of concentration and energy.
 The sound now becoming more effective and active.
 Better definable and more multidimensional, and easier to hear.
 Mini-details, details, and micro-elements of recordings are more legible (But also dirt and errors of recordings!).